-Parallel to modeling content information in speech signals, many studies focus on the robustness of speech SSL models.
-Current methods perform well on clean speech datasets, but these models are vulnerable to out-of-domain data like distorted audio signals~\citep{hsu2021robust}.
-To address this issue, researchers propose noise-invariant training techniques. \citet{huang2022improving} proposes HuBERT-MGR via domain adversarial training so that the fine-tuned HuBERT model~\citep{hsu2021hubert} is invariant to domain shifts.
-WavLM~\citep{chen2022wavlm} incorporates denoising with the HuBERT pre-training framework, achieving state-of-the-art performance in many speech processing downstream tasks.
-Similarly, \citet{zhu2023robust} propose Robust data2vec by adding perturbations to the input of the student model to predict the exponential moving average teacher model's hidden representations.
+Parallel to modeling content information in speech, numerous studies are dedicated to investigating the robustness of speech SSL.
+While current methods perform well on clean speech datasets, they are vulnerable to out-of-domain data like distorted audio signals~\citep{hsu2021robust}.
+To mitigate this vulnerability, researchers have proposed noise-invariant training techniques. \citet{huang2022improving} proposes HuBERT-MGR via domain adversarial training to render the fine-tuned HuBERT model~\citep{hsu2021hubert} invariant to domain shifts.
+WavLM~\citep{chen2022wavlm} integrates denoising with the HuBERT pre-training framework, achieving state-of-the-art performance in many speech processing downstream tasks.
+Similarly, \citet{zhu2023robust} propose Robust data2vec, introducing perturbations to the input to predict the exponential moving average teacher model's representations.
 In deHuBERT~\citep{ng2023dehubert}, the Barlow Twins loss~\citep{zbontar2021barlow} is applied to encourage representation invariability to input perturbations.
-Although many methods have shown success in noisy speech recognition~\citep{wang2022wav2vec-switch,zhu2022noise,huang2022spiral,hu2023wav2code}, to our knowledge, no methods have considered simultaneously disentangling speaker and noise while enhancing content information.
-Furthermore, these approaches are inefficient, often requiring high computation costs and iterating large corpora for many epochs.
+Although many methods have shown success in noisy speech recognition~\citep{wang2022wav2vec-switch,zhu2022noise,huang2022spiral,hu2023wav2code}, to our knowledge, none have concurrently addressed the disentanglement of speaker and noise while enhancing content information.
+Furthermore, these approaches exhibit inefficiency, often requiring high computation costs and iterating large corpora over numerous epochs.